Mental Health & Wedding Musicians: Hidden Pressures Behind the Gigs

 Most existing research on mental health in the music industry focuses on orchestral players or large-scale touring artists.
 Far less attention has been given to the thousands of gigging musicians who travel across the UK every weekend to perform at weddings and private events.
 This group forms a significant part of the live entertainment economy, yet their experiences are rarely documented in detail.

-At FixTheMusic, we work directly with thousands of musicians and bands across the UK and Europe.
-In a 2025 internal survey of more than 600 active performers on the platform, we found that 68 percent of respondents reported experiencing symptoms of anxiety at least once a week during peak wedding season.
+At FixTheMusic, we work directly with thousands of wedding bands and musicians across the UK and Europe.
+In a 2026 internal survey of more than 600 active performers on the platform, we found that 68 percent of respondents reported experiencing symptoms of anxiety at least once a week during peak wedding season.

 A further 41 percent said their mental health had worsened since the pandemic, and one in three had considered leaving the profession altogether because of stress, instability and financial pressure.